Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 ### Basic Mixing with Multiple Listeners

 Myri uses a channel asset system that allows listeners to filter on specific audio sources.
-Listeners are mixed together, with each listener having their own limiter controls to shape the final output.
+Listeners are mixed together, with each listener having its own limiter controls to shape the final output.

 The easiest way to think about this is that not only does a listener have a